Gender lens investing: History

+As of June 2023, the market size of gender lens investments in private markets is estimated at $7.9 billion USD.
+The total assets under management of publicly traded gender lens equity funds is estimated at $4.27 billion USA, with 44 equity funds specifically focused on gender lens investing available for public investment.

+Despite some growth in gender lens investors in Asia, MENA, and Latin America, gender investment firms continue to largely be based in North America and Europe.
+As of 2024, 47% of gender lens investors are headquartered in the US and Canada and 27% are based in Western, Northern, and Southern Europe.

-Returns
+Financial Returns

-Like other forms of impact investing, it can be challenging to find large opportunities for direct investment in gender lens investing.
-Portfolios therefore often consist of many small deals, which can be unwieldy or time-consuming to assemble.
-Critics of the practice also argue that it asks investors to give up some of the returns they could expect from a gender-neutral investment strategy.

 Supporters of gender lens investing argue that firms with a higher-than-average proportion of women in executive roles tend to perform well, possibly because of an increased diversity of viewpoints or because not discriminating against women allows companies to hire the best available talent.
 Business Insider wrote of gender lens investing in 2015 that "It is a proven theory as most of the women-focused funds and investment strategies - a tiny slice of the $6.6 trillion-socially responsible investing world - have been standout performers over the years."
-According to The Guardian, women in microcredit programs also tend to have higher repayment rates than men.
+A survey of gender lens investors conducted in 2024 by the Global Impact Investing Network found that 77% gender investments fell largely in line with their financial expectations, 13% outperformed expectations, and 8% underperformed.

 A Review commissioned by the UK Treasury found that supporting female entrepreneurs could generate as much as $250bn for the UK economy.
 Businesses run by women were less likely, the report found, to deliver a turnover of more than £1bn.
 Supporting entrepreneurs would help to close this gap.

-Joann Weiner of the Washington Post wrote more skeptically of the strategy's ability to deliver above average returns: "Like all the rest, the 'gender lens' strategy will have its good times, and it will have its hard times... follow a 'gender lens' investment strategy if it makes you feel good.
+Critics of gender-lens investing argue that it asks investors to give up some of the returns they could expect from a gender-neutral investment strategy.
+Joann Weiner of the Washington Post wrote skeptically of the strategy's ability to deliver above average returns: "Like all the rest, the 'gender lens' strategy will have its good times, and it will have its hard times. follow a 'gender lens' investment strategy if it makes you feel good.
 Just don’t count on making a killing in the market if you do."